monigenomi/Hsp67Bc-RNAi-Drosophila/README.md

-# Analysis of the data form master thesis:
+# Master thesis: Effects of tissue-specific knockdown of Hsp67Bc in *Drosophila melanogaster*

-Repository contatins Methodology of data analysis, which was used in master thesis perforemd in Animal Development Department at the Wrocław Uniwersity in Poland.
-Description, methodology and data from experiments will be available in master thesis content (will be available in 2020).
-Notebooks with analysis contain data generated randomly or changed.
+Repository contatins master thesis in pdf, methodology of data analysis, which was perforemd in Animal Development Department at the Wrocław Uniwersity in Poland in 2019

-**This repository contains randomly generated data** (to avoid copyright issues) in csv files in folder "data" (seperate csv file for each experiment).
-Data has the same table structure as real data from experiments.
-Cropped samples of images are in folder "images".
+Author: Monika Krzyżanowska
+Supervisor: PhD Magda Dubińska-Magiera

+Master thesis: 'UWr-25-270882-2019.pdf'
+Data anlysis: jupyter notebooks

 ## Installation